EV Buying Guide

 Compare Electric Vehicles

-Which electric car you’ll want depends on how many miles you typically drive per day, what types of long trips you plan to take in your vehicle, and how much passenger and cargo space you need.
+Which electric car you’ll want depends on how many miles you typically drive per day, what types of long trips you plan to take in your vehicle, and what you’re looking to spend.
 Answering these three personal questions before car shopping will also lead you to the electric models that best fit your lifestyle and needs.
-For an interactive online guide of models, visit our partner Plug in America’s PlugStar “Browse Electric Cars” tool.
+For an interactive online guide of models, visit our “DrivE & SaVe” tool.

-Plugstar will help you explore your needs and find the best options for you, matching you to the right kind of electric car.
+Our tool will help you explore your needs and find the best options for you, matching you to the right kind of electric car.
 Then you can select and compare cars.
-Once you have found the car(s) you are interested in, review our rebates and incentives section and attend an upcoming event.
+Once you have found the car(s) you are interested in, review our rebates and incentives section, attend an upcoming event or contact us.